webdevops/php-docker-boilerplate/README.md

 Environment           | Description
 --------------------- | -------------
-TYPO3_CONTEXT         | Context for TYPO3, can be used for TypoScript conditions and AdditionalConfiguration FLOW_CONTEXT          | Context for TYPO3 FLOW an NEOS
+TYPO3_CONTEXT         | Context for TYPO3, can be used for TypoScript conditions and AdditionalConfiguration FLOW_CONTEXT          | Context for FLOW and NEOS
 <br>                  |
 MYSQL_ROOT_PASSWORD   | Password for MySQL user "root" MYSQL_USER            | Initial created MySQL user